|Nutritional Guidelines (per serving)|

 - 2-1/4 tsp or 1 pkg.
 (1/4 oz.) active dry yeast

 - 1 tsp salt

 In a large bowl, mix warm water and yeast.
 Add sugar, salt, sour cream, and canola oil.
 Stir.
 Add 2 cups of flour and mix well.
 Add in enough remaining flour to make a dough that follows the spoon around the bowl.
 Turn dough out onto a lightly floured surface and knead for 10 minutes, adding more flour as needed until the dough is firm and smooth to the touch.
 Place dough in a medium greased bowl.
 Turn dough over in a bowl so that the top is also lightly greased.
 Cover with clean cloth and let rise in warm, draft-free place for 1 hour.

 Punch down dough.
 Turn dough out onto a lightly floured board and knead for 5 minutes or until the bubbles are out of the bread.
 Shape dough into a loaf.
-Place loaf in greased, 9 X 5-inch bread pan.
-Cover and let rise in warm, draft-free place for 45 minutes or until doubled in size.
+Place loaf in greased 9 X 5-inch bread pan.
+Cover and let rise in a warm, draft-free place for 45 minutes or until doubled in size.
 Brush loaf with egg white if a glossy crust is desired.

-Bake bread at 375 degrees F for 45 minutes or until bread top is golden brown and the bread sounds hollow when the top is tapped.
+Bake bread at 375 F for 45 minutes or until bread top is golden brown and the bread sounds hollow when the top is tapped.
 Remove bread from pan and let cool on a rack.